scmsal/SSal-portfolio/README.md

 - Displays selected projects with:
   - Description and scope
   - Technologies used
-  - Live demo or repository links
+  - Live demo and/or repository links

 ### About
-- Professional bio emphasizing frontend and full stack expertise
+- Professional biography
 - Overview of trainings and certifications
 - Current focus areas: React, MongoDB, i18n, accessibility, AI-enhanced apps